Tree of Peace

-The Haudenosaunee 'Tree of Peace' finds its roots in a man named Dekanawida, the peace-giver.
-The legends surrounding his place amongst the Iroquois (the Haudenosaunee) is based in his role in creating the Five Nations Confederacy, which consisted of the Mohawks, Oneidas, Onondagas, Cayugas, and Senecas, and his place as a cultural hero to the Haudenosaunee Nation, commonly known in Western culture as "Iroquois".
-The official title of the confederacy is, Kayanerenh-kowa (the Great Peace) as described by Paul A. Wallace, "it is also known as Kanonsionni (the Long-House), a term that describes both its geographical extent and its constitutional form".
+The Tree of Peace or Skaęhetsiˀkona (Note: Ganradaisgowah, Sgaęhejiˀgó·nah or Jyonæ·hdejiˀgó·nah, Onähdaji'go:wa:h, onerahtase'ko:wa) is a symbolic representation of the Haudenosaunee Confederacy, also known as the Five Nations, and later the Six Nations, Confederacy and its oral constitution, the Great Law of Peace.
+The tree, an eastern white pine (Pinus strobus), finds its roots in a man named the Great Peacemaker (or Dekanawida), the peace-giver.
+The legends surrounding his place amongst the Haudenosaunee is based in his role in creating the Five Nations Confederacy, which consisted of the Mohawks, Oneidas, Onondagas, Cayugas, and Senecas, and his place as a cultural hero to the Haudenosaunee Nation, commonly known in Western culture as "Iroquois".
+The official title of the confederacy is, Kayanerenkó:wa (the Great Peace) as described by Paul A. Wallace, "it is also known as Kanonsionni (the Long-house), a term that describes both its geographical extent and its constitutional form".
 The myths and legends surrounding Dekanawida have the roots in the oral histories that followed many Native American tribes throughout their histories.